Predator [unstable] git snapshot

 81

-82 TValId nextValFromSegAddr(const SymHeap &sh, const TValId addr);
+82 TValId nextValFromSegAddr(const SymHeap &sh, TValId addr);

 83

-84 TValId prevValFromSegAddr(const SymHeap &sh, const TValId addr);
+84 TValId prevValFromSegAddr(const SymHeap &sh, TValId addr);

 85